Generic name: ipilimumab (IP i LIM ue mab)

 What happens if I miss a dose?

-Call your doctor for instructions if you miss an appointment for your ipilimumab injection.
+Call your doctor for instructions if you miss a chemotherapy appointment.

 What happens if I overdose?

 Since ipilimumab is given by a healthcare professional in a medical setting, an overdose is unlikely to occur.

 Follow your doctor's instructions about any restrictions on food, beverages, or activity.

 Get emergency medical help if you have signs of an allergic reaction (hives, difficult breathing, swelling in your face or throat) or a severe skin reaction (fever, sore throat, burning eyes, skin pain, red or purple skin rash with blistering and peeling).